Global mining trade group's members report 44 deaths in 2020 | Headlines

 The collapse of a Vale dam in 2019, which unleashed an avalanche of mining waste on the Brazilian town of Brumadinho, pushed boardrooms to shake up the structure and skillset of their senior management to further improve controls.
 South Africa had the highest number of fatalities last year, accounting for 50% of the deaths recorded by London-based ICMM.

-In the report, the company said it would this year relaunch its 2013 SafeWork initiative to eliminate fatalities and serious injuries, after undertaking a review in 2020.
+"We did have a regression in the safety at our gold operations last year...we are trying to address it and we are seeing improvements," the spokesperson added.
+In its Sustainability Report 2020, Glencore said it would this year relaunch its 2013 SafeWork initiative to eliminate fatalities and serious injuries, after undertaking a review in 2020.

+"All loss of life is unacceptable and we are determined to eliminate fatalities across our business," it said.

 ALSO READ